aspose-words/Aspose.Words-API-References/english/net/aspose.words.comparing/compareoptions/ignoreformatting/_index.md

 ## Remarks

-By default document formatting is not ignored.
+By default, document formatting is not ignored.

 ## Examples